 - 1 pound peeled butternut squash cut into ½-inch dice (about 4 cups)

 - 2/3 cup grated parmesan cheese plus more for garnish

 - Ground black pepper, to taste

 - Set Instant Pot (or other multi-cooker) to SAUTE function.
-Add the olive and butter.
-Once hot, add the onion or shallot and stir occasionally until golden brown around the edges, about 4 to 5 minutes.
+Add the olive oil and butter.
+Once hot, add the onions or shallots and stir occasionally until golden brown around the edges, about 4 to 5 minutes.

 - Add the garlic, sage, and salt.
 Cook for an additional minute.
 If the pot begins to brown too quickly, add a splash of water.

 - Add rice to the pot and stir for 2 minutes to lightly toast the rice.
 Stir in the vinegar and then the broth.
 Add the butternut squash.
 Cancel the SAUTE function.

 - Place lid on the Instant Pot then set to MANUAL high pressure for 5 minutes.
 It will take your Instant Pot about 6 minutes to get up to pressure.

 - Once time is up, quick release the pressure and remove the lid.
 Stir in the grated parmesan cheese and season with a few grinds of black pepper.
 Taste and add more salt or parmesan cheese if needed.

 - Let risotto sit in the Instant Pot for 5-10 minutes to thicken up and absorb more of the liquid.
 Serve risotto with a sprinkle of extra chopped sage and parmesan on top, if desired.